Online Kernel CUSUM for Change-Point Detection: Comparison with other procedures

-The HASC dataset is publicly available and contains measurements of human activities for 6 human subjects (indexed by 101, 102, 103, 105, 106, 107) and 6 types of activities (jog, walk, skip, stay, stair down, stair up).
-For those 6 human subjects, there are 10, 15, 10, 15, 15, 15 repeats taken, respectively; for each single repeat, the sequence length is around $2000$.
-Those repeats may correspond to activity under different conditions, e.g., floor types (asphalt or carpet), weather (for outdoor activities, including fine, cloudy, rain, snow) and so on; however, we treat them as different repeats of the same for simplicity.
-We need to mention that there are only 3 repeats taken for subject 107 staring up and thus this scenario is left out in our experiment.
+The HASC dataset is publicly available at \url{http://hasc.jp/hc2011}.
+It contains measurements of human activities for six human subjects (indexed by 101, 102, 103, 105, 106, 107) and 6 types of activities (jog, walk, skip, stay, stair down, stair up).
+For those six human subjects, there are 10, 15, 10, 15, 15, 15 repeats taken, respectively; for each single repeat, the sequence length is around $2000$.
+Those repeats may correspond to activity under different conditions, e.g., floor types (asphalt or carpet), weather (for outdoor activities, including fine, cloudy, rain, and snow), and so on; however, we treat them as different repeats of the same for simplicity.
+We need to mention that there are only 3 repeats taken for subject 107 starting up, and thus, this scenario is left out in our experiment.